-Why We Love Smoked Queso
+Why We Love This Smoked Queso Recipe

 - A unique flavor.